New report sets out Unilever’s ambition to tackle harmful social norms and stereotypes

 Adverse social norms were identified in the report by the UN High level panel on Women's Economic Empowerment, who concluded that "changing norms should be at the top of the 2030 Sustainable Development Agenda to expand women's economic opportunities.”

 The report was launched at a panel discussion co-hosted with UN Women at the Commission on the Status of Women which this year focuses on Women’s Economic Empowerment.
-The panel features Phumzile Mlambo-Ngcuka, UN Under-Secretary-General and Executive Director of UN Women; Gwen Hines, Director for International Relations at the Department for International Development; Winnie Byanyima, Executive Director of Oxfam International and Alan Jope, President of Personal Care, Unilever discussing how to address social norms and stereotypes through the private sector.
+The panel features Phumzile Mlambo-Ngcuka, UN Under-Secretary-General and Executive Director of UN Women; Gwen Hines, Director for International Relations at the Department for International Development; Winnie Byanyima, Executive Director of Oxfam International and Alan Jope, President of Beauty & Personal Care, Unilever discussing how to address social norms and stereotypes through the private sector.

-Alan Jope, Unilever President of Personal Care, said: “Empowering women and girls offers the single biggest opportunity for human development and economic growth.
+Alan Jope, Unilever President of Beauty & Personal Care, said: “Empowering women and girls offers the single biggest opportunity for human development and economic growth.
 However, harmful social norms and stereotypes hold back women from fully participating in society.

 “We are already making a difference to the lives of women, through the work of brands like Dove, with campaigns like ‘My Beauty My Say’ and partnerships like Surf’s work with Oxfam to alleviate the burden of unpaid care work on women.